ltd-broad/quizgen/README.md

 ## Notes

 - Cost depends on transcript length, model choice, and question count
-- Never store API keys in code
+- Never store API keys in code or commit them to your repo
-- Ensure Streamlit Cloud uses Python 3.11
+- The deployed app is intended for per-instructor keys; it does not use Streamlit Secrets or environment-variable fallbacks